COVID-19 pandemic in the Dominican Republic: First confirmed cases

 On 1 March, the first case in the country and the Caribbean was confirmed.
 A 62-year-old man from Italy entered the country on 22 February and fell ill on 24 February, when he was transferred to Ramón Lara military hospital from the beach resort of Bayahibe.
 On 6 March, the second case in the country was confirmed as a Canadian tourist (also vacationing in Bayahibe) was detected.
-On 8 March, three more cases were confirmed from Dominican tourists that came from a trip to Italy.
+On 8 March, three more cases were confirmed from Dominican nationals returning from a trip to Italy.
 On 14 March, the Minister of Public Health, Rafael Sánchez Cárdenas, confirmed six new cases.
 All of the individuals had been outside of the country within the past 14 days.

 Local transmission

 The first documented case of local transmission seems to have originated from a 56-year old Dominican woman from the town of Villa Riva on Duarte Province who had traveled from Italy to the Dominican Republic on 26 February 2020.
 The woman refused to be sent to Santo Domingo to be in isolation after receiving her COVID-19 positive diagnosis, returning to her home instead.
-She seems to have passed on the virus to her neighbour.
+She seems to have passed on the virus to her neighbor.
 Two weeks later, Duarte Province confirmed number of cases are only surpassed by the two larger urban centers (Distrito Nacional/Santo Domingo and Santiago) in the number of cases (29) and leads in the number of casualties (4).
 This cluster of cases seems to have originated around those in close contact with Mrs. Herrera Díaz.